Reba White Williams: Print collecting

 In 1975, Reba White Williams and Dave H. Williams began to collect American fine-art prints, focusing on the first half of the twentieth century.
-Over the next 33 years, utilizing Williams's research skills, they built a collection of more than 5,000 prints.
+Over the next 33 years, utilizing White Williams's research skills, they built a collection of more than 5,000 prints.
 Between 1987 and 2009, the Williamses organized, researched and oversaw the circulation of 18 exhibitions from the collection that traveled to more than 100 museums in the United States, Canada, Mexico, Europe, and Japan.

 The Williamses created the Print Research Foundation in 1994 as a research and study facility on American prints.
 In December 2008, Reba and Dave Williams donated their American print collection of more than 5,200 works and the Print Research Foundation and its facilities (the building, library, and archives) to the National Gallery of Art.
 The collection was described as "unrivaled in scope," and Gallery Director Earl A. Powell III called it "a transformational acquisition".

 The annual Reba and Dave Williams Prize was created in 1993 for outstanding essays on American printmaking, as judged by the Editor and Editorial Board of Print Quarterly.
 The prize was last awarded in 2006.
 The couple also funded the documentary All About Prints, which aired on PBS stations in 2009.